NanoAdblocker/NanoCore2/notes/advanced_settings.md

 [Slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security))
 attacks are carried out.

+Also, the behavior of some settings are different:
+- `popupPanelDisabledSections` expects a different bitfield
+  - Bit `0`: Firewall panel
+- `popupPanelLockedSections` expects a different bitfield
+  - Bit `0`: Firewall panel

-Beside different defaults, Nano Adblocker also offers a few more functionalities in the advanced settings page.
+Beside the differences above, Nano Adblocker also offers a few more functionalities in the advanced settings page.
 These advanced functionalities **can change or break at any time**, make sure to back up your settings if you want to play around with them.
 Please open an issue when they break for you, or